szilard/ml-prod/README.md

 Considered usually an "engineering" task (thrown over a "wall" from data scientists to software engineers)

-Use same tool to deploy, do not rewrite in other "language" or tool (SQL, PMML, Java, C++, custom format such as JSON) (unless the export is done by the same tool/vendor doing the training)
+Use same tool to deploy, do not rewrite in other "language" or tool (SQL, PMML, Java, C++, custom format such as JSON) (unless the export is done by the same tool/vendor doing the training) (high risk of subtle bugs in edge cases)

-Different servers (train require more CPU/RAM; score require low latency, high-availability, maybe scalability)
+Different servers (training requires more CPU/RAM; scoring requires low latency, high-availability, maybe scalability)

-Live data comes from different system, often FE needs to be replicated (approximately duplicate code is evil, but may be unavoidable); transformations/data cleaning already in the historical data might need to be replicated here as well
+Live data comes from a different system, often FE needs to be replicated (duplicate code is evil, but may be unavoidable); transformations/data cleaning already in the historical data might need to be duplicated here as well

-Scoring can be batch (easier, can read from database, score and write result to database) or real-time (the modern way to do it is via http REST API)
+Scoring can be batch (easier, can read from database, score and write results back to database) or real-time (the modern way to do it is via http REST API provinding a separation of concerns)

-Better if data science team owns this part as well (along with as much as possible of the lower part of the Figure above, possibly with some engineering support)
+Better IMO if data science team owns this part as well (along with as much as possible of the lower part of the Figure above, possibly with some engineering support)